Posted by Tiffany Taylor and Nathan Marquiss on 15 Jun 2021

 Consumers demand more from their relationships with financial institutions than ever before.
-They expect these organizations to know them, understand their needs and wants, take a vested interest in their wellbeing, and provide choices that are personalized just for them.
+They expect these organizations to know them, understand their needs and wants, take a vested interest in their well-being, and provide choices that are personalized just for them.

 Conversational Touch Points

 These statistics show that the way consumers make payments and interact with businesses is evolving at an expeditious rate.
-Voice-response and conversational commerce furthers the dimensions of choice and personal preference, elevating the overall level of satisfaction that consumers now expect.
+Voice-response and conversational commerce further the dimensions of choice and personal preference, elevating the overall level of satisfaction that consumers now expect.
 This high level of device ownership and mobile engagement presents a powerful opportunity for financial institutions to reframe the impression that “all banks are the same” by leveraging these channels to revolutionize the customer journey.

 The “Big Four” tech companies (Google, Apple, Facebook, and Amazon) are also disrupting payments and becoming a threat to traditional financial institutions.
 These companies drive loyalty by creating real connections to people and their daily lives, meeting their needs with seemingly limitless options.
 Their huge customer bases supply the data needed to study and understand what motivates consumers.
-Add to this the economies of scale they create through forward-thinking technology, customer engagement, and lower prices, and financial services is the next natural step in their journey.
+Add to this the economies of scale they create through forward-thinking technology, customer engagement, and lower prices, and financial services are the next natural step in their journey.
 Done right, the Big Four could have an impact on traditional financial institutions by connecting a single customer’s personal experience to an integrated global payment and financial services ecosystem.

 How to Turn the Tide

 Start by answering, what has your financial institution done lately to invest in your customers’ expectations?
 If you’re only offering traditional payment options, are they enough?
 Are you invested in, or considering investments in, enhancements like digital channels, APIs, open banking, and artificial intelligence (AI) technology?
-Traditional financial institutions need to start thinking like fintechs, taking risks and challenging the status quo.
+Traditional financial institutions need to start thinking like fintechs, taking risks, and challenging the status quo.
 This can be done both internally and through partnerships with industry disruptors.

 The first step in this journey is to evaluate existing digital solutions to determine if upgrades are required.
-Viable fintech partners can help financial institutions transform legacy systems and create advantages including scale, stability, and trust.
+Viable fintech partners can help financial institutions transform legacy systems and create advantages including, scale, stability, and trust.
 They can also provide deep expertise in navigating compliance and regulatory requirements.

 Now more than ever, a personalized customer experience is a MUST.
-Now is the time for financial institutions to move from a product-focus to a customer-focus by providing cutting edge technology, building trust, and embracing the power of choice.
+Now is the time for financial institutions to move from a product-focus to a customer-focus by providing cutting-edge technology, building trust, and embracing the power of choice.